Class 1 Class 2 Class 3 Class 4 Class 5 Class 6 Class 7 Class 8

 There are three ways in which data can be presented:

-Data visualization is the graphical representation of the data.
-Data visualization uses visual elements like charts, graphs, and maps for understanding the data.
+Graphical Data Interpretation is the graphical representation of the data.
+Graphical Data Interpretation uses visual elements like charts, graphs, and maps for understanding the data.

 Pie Chart – Pie charts have the shape of a pie, and each slice of the pie represents the portion of the entire pie allocated to each category.
 It is a circular chart divided into various sections (think of a cake cut into slices).
 Each section of the pie chart is proportional to the corresponding value.